pytexas/PyTexasBackend/README.md

 pip install -e .
 ```

-After your pull request is accepted on the conference app, update requirements.txt with your git hash to release it.
+After your pull request is accepted on the conference app, update the Pipfile with your git hash to release it.